-To ensure timely response, any College employee who suspects that a cybersecurity incident has occurred shall promptly notify the NWTC Help Desk, (800) 422-NWTC, ext.
-6800 or (920) 498-6800.
-During off hours or campus closure, notification shall be made to the 24/7 Student Help Line, (800) 422-NWTC, ext.
-6900 or (866) 235-5037.
+To ensure timely response, any College employee who suspects that a cybersecurity incident has occurred shall promptly notify the NWTC Help Desk by calling 920-498-6800.
+During off hours or campus closure, notification shall be made to the 24/7 Student Help Line, 920-498-6900.

 What is a cybersecurity incident?

-A single or series of adverse events in an information system, network, or the threat of the occurrence of such an event.
-An incident implies harm, or the attempt to do harm.
-Below is a list of common cybersecurity incidents which should be immediately reported to the NWTC Help Desk.
+A single or series of adverse events in a computing resource, or the threat of the occurrence of such an event.
+An incident implies harm, or the attempt to do harm by compromising the confidentiality, integrity, or availability of a computing resource.

-If you have any questions please contact the NWTC Help Desk.
+If you have any questions, please contact the NWTC Help Desk.

 NWTC IIT HelpDesk